What is psychotherapy like?

 Mental health counseling varies depending on who the counselor is, their education and training, and the nature of what you want to talk about.
 Counselors use many different methods to help you change and heal.
 Counseling often involves discussing unpleasant aspects of your life, and you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 Counseling often leads to better relationships, solutions to specific problems, and reduced distress.

-Some of the approaches to psychotherapy we offer include:
+Some of the approaches to psychotherapy include: